 My project makes use of both in vitro and in vivo techniques to elucidate mechanisms at this locus.
-It involves functional characterization of coding variants within PAM, either identified in association with T2D risk or in an individual with neonatal diabetes.
-In addition, I will be phenotyping a beta-cell specific mouse knockout of Pam, to elucidate the relative contributions of PAM in pancreatic beta cells versus other tissues on insulin secretion and glucose homeostasis.
+This involves functional characterization of coding variants within PAM, either identified in association with T2D risk or in an individual with neonatal diabetes.
+In addition, I will be phenotyping a beta-cell specific mouse knockout of Pam, to explore the relative contributions of PAM in pancreatic beta cells versus other tissues on insulin secretion and glucose homeostasis.

 Affiliations: Dept. of Biochemistry, St. Cross College